joinpursuit/Pursuit-Core-Web-Unit-1-Exercises-By-Topics/README.md

 ```

 ### multTable
-Given an integer number `n` print the multiplication table for `n` times 1 to 10.
+Given an integer number `n`, print the multiplication table for `n`, times 1 to 10.

 **Function signature**: `multTable(n: number) → undefined`